History & Mission Statement

 - To continue to integrate the Academic Success Program into the culture of the university

 Short Term Goals

-- To provide a comprehensive support system that will enable Academic Success students to overcome academic, social, cultural, financial and/or racial barriers to become confident leaders.
+- To provide a support system that will enable Academic Success students to overcome academic, social, cultural, financial and other barriers to become confident students and campus community leaders.

 - To enhance the campus image of the Academic Success Program.

-- To continue providing a summer pre-college residential experience program design to enhance and or remediate academic and social skills of program students
+- To continue providing a summer experience program designed to enhance the transitional skills of incoming students.